-The water quality monitoring program will also include monitoring at all dams which contain mine affected water with the potential to discharge to the receiving waters.
+The Project does not propose to release mine affected water to the receiving waters, however, the water quality monitoring program will also include monitoring at all dams which contain mine affected water with the potential to discharge to the receiving waters to provide indication on mine affected water quality.
 This includes the following dams:

 - MWD6;

-- MWD7:
+- MWD7;

 - MWD8; and

 - MWD9.